-- the police event number - confirmation that any registered victims have been notified (and their details first checked with police) - advice on whether the patient has an up-to-date passport and an assessment of their current level of flight risk.
+- the police event number - confirmation that any registered victims have been notified (and their details, first checked with police) - advice on whether the patient has an up-to-date passport and an assessment of their current level of flight risk.

-They should follow up this call with an email giving the same information, and thereafter keep the Director up to date (usually by a daily phone call or email), until the patient is retaken or is returned.
+They should follow up this call with an email giving the same information, and thereafter update the Director (usually by a daily phone call or email), until the patient is retaken or is returned.